 Forget to Carry Ample Resources to Get Started

 Any big move would require you to plan a move with all the necessary resources to help you survive until you have started your new life.
 It could be difficult initially to find a job or a proper housing.
 So, for the first few weeks/months after you arrive, you will need adequate financial and logistical resources to sustain yourself.

-Have the Right Skillset for the Desired Jobs
+Have the Right Skillset for the Deed Jobs

 The Canadian job market does have certain standards and benchmarks that must be met to qualify for specific jobs or programs.
 If you fail to keep yourself updated about these qualification parameters, you may wind up being ineligible for many good job opportunities.
 Ideally, you must be qualified under the Federal Skilled Worker program in the areas of skilled work experience, language ability, and education.

 Miss Out on Providing Proper Work Documents

 When you are immigrant, you are required to have a legal permission to be able to work in a new country.
 The Canadian government needs immigrants to make sure they have all the mandatory documents before they start working in the country.